-16.2.8.
-Offsetting impacts
+16.2.9 Offsetting impacts

-Biodiversity offsets to compensate for significant residual impacts on threatened species and communities listed under the EPBC Act were calculated using the offsets assessment guide under the EPBC Act Environmental Offsets Policy (DSEWPC 2012).
-Biodiversity offsets to compensate for significant residual impacts on the natural environment on Commonwealth land, including threatened species and communities listed under the TSC Act, were calculated with the BioBanking Assessment Methodology and Credit Calculator Operational Manual 2014 (DECC 2009b) and the Framework for Biodiversity Assessment (OEH 2014b).
-Further detail regarding the methodology for offsetting impacts is provided in Appendix K2 in Volume 4.
+Biodiversity offsets to compensate for significant residual impacts on threatened species and communities listed under the EPBC Act were calculated using the offsets assessment guide under the EPBC Act Environmental Offsets Policy (DSEWPaC 2012).
+Biodiversity offsets to compensate for significant residual impacts on other features of the natural environment on Commonwealth land, plants, animals and their habitat, including threatened species, populations and communities listed under the TSC Act, were calculated with reference to the NSW BioBanking Assessment Methodology and Credit Calculator Operational Manual 2014 (DECC 2009b) and the NSW Framework for Biodiversity Assessment (OEH 2014b).
+The framework is used to calculate offsets for major projects in NSW.
+Further detail regarding the methodology for offsetting impacts is provided in Appendix K2 (Volume 4).

-16.3.
-Existing environment
+16.3 Existing environments

 This section describes the physical environment of the airport site and the existing terrestrial and aquatic flora, fauna and fauna habitat at the airport site.
-Threatened and migratory species, populations and endangered ecological communities known or predicted to occur within the airport site, along with their conservation status, are described.
+Threatened and migratory species, populations and endangered ecological communities known or predicted to occur within the airport site, along with their conservation status are included in the description.

-16.3.1.
-Physical environment
+16.3.1 Physical environment